Optimal Substring-Equality Queries with Applications to Sparse Text Indexing: In-Place Substring Equality Queries

+This implies that we can access any character of $S$ from its transform, that is, the transform can be inverted. \end{proof}

-The goal of the next Lemma is to show that --- for an opportune choice of the parameters $\tau, q, \seed$ and with probability $\Theta(1)$ --- we can find an invertible eq-transform for any input string.
+The goal of the next lemma is to show that --- for an appropriate choice of the parameters $\tau, q, \seed$ and with inverse polynomial failure probability --- we can find an invertible eq-transform for any input string.
+In the next subsections we will refine this result in order to obtain a \emph{Monte Carlo} transform and a Las Vegas algorithm to derandomize the corresponding data structure.
+Let $\tau > 0$ be an integer block size, $h \geq 2$, and assume $n\geq 2$.
+We define the set of integers $\mathcal Z_{\tau,h}$ as follows.